Ralo93/CustomerAnalyticsDashboard/README.md

 7. Worker makes API calls to OpenAI and stores results in the database
 8. Redis caches relevant data from the database
 9. Dashboard retrieves data from Redis to display visualizations

-### Architecture Diagram
-The system architecture is visualized in the following diagram:

 ## TechStack